SilviaEiden/Pewlett-Hackard-Analysis/README.md

   <img src="Images/Retiring_titles_excel.png" width="300" height="280" />
 </p>

 Furthermore, to view it from a salary perspective, a table was created to display the sum of salaries per job title for those 72,458 employees that are retiring soon.
-Clearly the cost to replace 25,916 Senior Engineers and 24,926 Senior Staff is quite high at a total of $1,255,837,996 and $1,454,372,739, respectively.
+Clearly the cost to replace 25,916 Senior Engineers and 24,926 Senior Staff is quite high at an annual total of $1,255,837,996 and $1,454,372,739, respectively.

 * The data table is available here: [totalemp_titles_salaries](Data/totalemp_titles_salaries.csv)